5-Min Eggs with Soy Sauce & Scallions

 - Last week!
 When I needed a quick lunch between answering emails and editing recipe videos.

-All you do is fry a couple of eggs, and put them over some re-heated leftover rice (or fresh, if you have a magical rice cooker like mine that makes rice in under 10 minutes flat).
+All you do is fry a couple of eggs, and put them over some re-heated leftover rice (or fresh, if you have a magical rice cooker like mine that makes rice in under 10 minutes flat.
+Note, several people have asked; it’s a Tiger JNP-1500, though it comes in different sizes).

 The beauty of this recipe comes when you julienne some scallions, and create a tasty sauce with soy sauce, sugar, and water.